Sten435/stape_library/.github/ISSUE_TEMPLATE/feature_request.md

----
+## Feature Request

-name: Feature request
+### Description

-about: Suggest an idea for this project
+A clear and concise description of the feature you are requesting.

-title: ''
+### Use Case

-labels: ''
+Please provide a detailed explanation of the use case or scenario where this feature would be beneficial.

-assignees: ''
+### Proposed Solution

----
+Describe the solution you envision for this feature request.
+Be as specific as possible.

-**Is your feature request related to a problem?
-Please describe.**
+### Alternatives Considered

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+Have you considered any alternative solutions or workarounds?
+If so, please describe them here.

-**Describe the solution you'd like**
+### Additional Context

-A clear and concise description of what you want to happen.
+Add any additional context or information that you think might be helpful in understanding the feature request.

-**Describe alternatives you've considered**
+### Related Issues/PRs

-A clear and concise description of any alternative solutions or features you've considered.
+Are there any related issues or pull requests that are related to this feature request?
+If so, please provide links.

-**Additional context**
+### Other Information

-Add any other context or screenshots about the feature request here.
+Any other information you think might be helpful in implementing or discussing the feature request.